-10. USE OF REFERENCE
+9. USE OF REFERENCE

 Whenever visual reference is used in completing assignments, copies of such reference must be submitted with the work.
-Where reference has later been found to have been used or copied directly without acknowledgement or the lecturer's permission, the original mark will be reassessed.
+Where reference has later been found to have been used or copied directly without acknowledgement or the lecturer's permission, it will be regarded as plagiarised.
 If copies of reference and/or original working drawings are not submitted, the work will not be accepted for marking.